pbn107/praisen-ideation-spring-2025/amlie.md

 As a frequent Amazon shopper, I want to compare summaries across products quickly so that I can pick the best option without reading hundreds of comments.

+As a budget-conscious shopper, I want to see if negative reviews mention quality or durability issues so that I avoid wasting money on poorly made products.

+As a first-time buyer, I want to quickly get the overall sentiment from verified buyers so that I feel more confident making a purchase decision.

+As a comparison shopper, I want to use the extension on multiple product tabs so that I can evaluate summaries side-by-side.

+As a non-native English speaker, I want to read simplified summaries of reviews so that I don’t have to decipher long or complex review text.

+As a time-strapped user, I want to get pros and cons without logging into anything so that I can make fast decisions with minimal effort.
 Notes
 Challenge: Avoid being blocked by rate-limiting if scraping too many reviews